Troubleshooting Kia ABS light: Common Causes & Problems

 The ABS wheel speed sensor works with the reluctor ring to read the speed of each wheel.
 The reluctor ring is a toothed ring mounted to the wheel hub assembly that rotates with the wheel.
 A damaged reluctor ring prohibits the wheel speed sensor from sensing the wheel speed and causing the ABS light to turn on.

-The reluctor ring can be damaged by dirt and debris from the tires.
+Dirt and debris from the tires can damage the reluctor ring.
 Even small damage to its tooth can cause an inaccurate reading.
 Dirt and mud can also build up on the reluctor ring, preventing the speed sensor from sensing the wheel speed.
 A simple cleanup on the reluctor ring can resolve the issue.

 Low Brake Fluid Level